 Allow the Pros at Pennsylvania Steel to Simplify the Welding and Production Process

 Our goal at Pennsylvania Steel Company is the success of our valued clientele.
-We’re advancing this sustainable industry by sharing our expertise, providing superior customer service, and supplying metal fabricators all over the eastern U.S. Beyond our Bensalem, PA facility, we have warehouse locations throughout Pennsylvania, New York, Richmond, Virginia, Ohio, North Carolina, and more.
+We’re advancing this sustainable industry by sharing our expertise, providing superior customer service, and supplying metal fabricators all over the eastern U.S. Beyond our Bensalem, PA facility, we have Pennsylvania, New York, Richmond, Virginia, North Carolina, and Ohio steel warehouse locations.
 We take pride in being a superior steel and pipe supplier and processor for manufacturing businesses throughout the U.S.

 Our passion for advancing the steel trade stands over 50 years strong.
 Numerous industries – including the construction, defense, and technology sectors – rely on our experienced steel company as a vital source of premium metal production and processing services.
 We’re committed to facilitating growth – as a company, as an industry, and as a community.
 Request a quote or contact our metal specialists for inquiries regarding our product lines and services.